Pontiac Grand Am: Third generation (1985–1991)

 A totally new front and rear fascia along with an interior redesign for 1989.
 The 2.5 L gained balance shafts and an increase of power.
 The 2.3 L 'LD2' Quad 4 replaced the 2.0 L Turbo engine as standard equipment in the SE midway through the year.
 This was the final year that the 'Sport Bucket' seats were available to SEs.

 The 2.3 L LG0 Quad 4 was announced as being available late in the model year on Grand Am SE's with only 200 were built.
 All 1989 LG0 Quad 4 Grand Am's were red on grey coupes, with standard appointments including (but not limited to) 16-inch machined-face wheels.
 The 16-inch wheels were only optional to SE's.
 This would be the first year that the Grand A-inch could be ordered with either 16-inch wheels or a factory-installed CD player.

 NHSTA safety ratings for frontal crashes are as follows: Driver: 3-stars; Passenger: 4-stars.

 Changes were minor for 1990 and 1991;

-For 1990, a new High-Output version of the Quad 4 (mated to only a 5-speed manual) became the standard engine for the SE.
+For 1990, a new high-output version of the Quad 4 (mated to only a 5-speed manual) became the standard engine for the SE.
 Opting for the automatic transmission changed the engine to the less powerful LD2 Quad 4.
 The 16-inch wheels moved from the option list to standard equipment for the SE's this year.
 The LE gained a 'Sport Performance Package' (RPO: W32) late in the 1990 model year run.
-The W32 option included SE ground effects (minus wheel well flares), the same standard (as well as optional) "SE" drive train, 14-inch aluminum wheels, a larger front larger sway bar, and a rear swaybar that were only otherwise available on the SE model.
+The W32 option included SE ground effects (minus wheel well flares), the same standard (as well as optional) "SE" drive train, 14-inch aluminum wheels, a larger front sway bar, and a rear swaybar that were only otherwise available on the SE model.
 1991 was the final model year of this body style and it was essentially a carry-over year.
-The only changes were the addition of an Anti-lock Brakes System (ABS) as standard equipment for all Grand Am SE's (not available to LE's), and all 1991 model year cars fitted with a 5-speed transmission received a redesigned "short throw" shifter.
+The only changes were the addition of an Anti-lock braking system (ABS) as standard equipment for all Grand Am SE's (not available to LE's), and all 1991 model year cars fitted with a 5-speed transmission received a redesigned "short throw" shifter.

 For 1992 the Grand Am entered its fourth generation.